 - Machines work in simple steps, without feedback.
 The designer can program combinations of steps that should produce results with some combinations of ingredients if the machine is loaded properly;

-- The book did not anticipate technological and market changes including the developments in growing and preserving instant dry yeast and changes in machine mixing.
+- The book did not anticipate technological and market changes including:

-It is a useful book.
-It has worthwhile sections on bread machine operation and (pp. 38-39) on common failures.
+The BLBMC might be called “Bread machines – the missing manual”.
+It covers the varieties of white bread, and the method of changing texture and flavour.
+It has recipes for whole wheat, and ancient grains.
+It did not anticipate the demand for gluten-free bread recipes and methods, with only 8 pages on that topic.
+The BLBMC has worthwhile sections on bread machine operation and (pp. 38-39) on common failures.
 It has sections, sidebars, and detail sections on bread making and bread machine topics.
-The table of contents and the index don’t locate all of them.
+The table of contents and the index don’t locate all of them:

 - p.
 12 flour, and